The Flower Calculus: Related works

 \subparagraph*{Deep inference}

-While the deep inference literature is most furnished with systems for classical logic, a few works tackle intuitionistic logics: the seminal work of Tiu, who proposed a \emph{calculus of structures} for intuitionistic FOL \cite{tiu_local_2006}, was followed by computational interpretations of the implicational fragment in Guenot's thesis \cite{guenot_nested_2013}.
-There are also \emph{nested sequent} systems for (propositional) full intuitionistic linear logic \cite{clouston-annotation-free-2013}, standard and constant-domain intuitionistic FOL \cite{fitting-nested-2014}, and intuitionistic modal logics \cite{Chaudhuri2016ModularFP,kuznets_maehara-style_2019,lyon_nested_2021}.
-The \kl{flower calculus} is closer to Guenot's nested sequent calculi which also work as rewriting systems, but generalizes them to full intuitionistic FOL.
+While the deep inference literature is most furnished with systems for classical logic, a few works tackle intuitionistic logics: the seminal work of Tiu, who proposed a \emph{calculus of structures} for intuitionistic \kl{FOL} \cite{tiu_local_2006}, was followed by computational interpretations of the implicative fragment in Guenot's thesis \cite{guenot_nested_2013}.
+There are also \kl{nested sequent} systems for (propositional) full intuitionistic linear logic \cite{clouston-annotation-free-2013}, standard and constant-domain intuitionistic \kl{FOL} \cite{fitting-nested-2014}, and intuitionistic modal logics \cite{Chaudhuri2016ModularFP,kuznets_maehara-style_2019,lyon_nested_2021}.
+The \kl{flower calculus} is closer to Guenot's \kl{nested sequent} calculi for implicative logic which also function as rewriting systems, but extends them to full intuitionistic \kl{FOL}.

 \subparagraph*{Labelled sequent calculi}